Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Sept.
 5, 2017

 Eskişehir: Eskişehir Yeni Atatürk Stadyumu

 Foray into Russia

 Despite some struggles leading up to the 2018 World Cup, Iceland was a favorite to advance to the knockout stages.
-Known as Spartak Stadium during the 2018 World Cup, Moskva's Otkritie Arena was where Iceland's World Cup debut came.
-Argentina was Iceland's opponent, its first opponent surviving a near-miss during qualifying and searching for its first trophy in 32 years.
+Known as Spartak Stadium during the 2018 World Cup, Moskva's Otkritie Arena was Iceland's World Cup debut.
+Argentina was Iceland's first opponent surviving a near-miss during qualifying and searching for its first trophy in 32 years.

 As was the case against Portugal, Iceland trailed early on a goal from Sergio Agüero only 19 minutes into the game.
 It would not be long before Iceland experienced another breakthrough moment with Alfreð notching Iceland's first World Cup goal.
 The essential play came from Hannes (later named Man of the Match) when he saved a penalty kick from Argentina's Lionel Messi.
 Despite failing to get a shot during the second half, Iceland held Argentina to a 1-1 draw.

 Iceland brimmed with confidence ahead of its subsequent match against Nigeria in Volgograd.
 However, Iceland struggled in the second half, allowing two goals from Ahmed Musa.
 An opportunity came for Iceland to halve the deficit, only for Gylfi, who had been reliable on penalty kicks, to miss his attempt.
 Iceland now needed a win and help.